 If you like you can follow me on twitter where I bang on about all sorts of stuff!

-Hello from the great white north (Canada)!
-My name is Mike Thomas and I have gained a lot of experience and expertise with Autodesk products, primarily in the Manufacturing realm.
-I spent the first 12-years of my career in the Autodesk channel working for an Autodesk reseller as an Application Specialist.
-During my travels I delivered many hours of training, support, demos, and implementations.
-I got to see a lot of great places, meet interesting people, and see problems that I was very fortunate to be able to help solve with Autodesk software and improved processes.
+I spent the first chunk of my career in the Autodesk channel working for an Autodesk reseller as an Application Specialist.
+During my travels, I delivered countless hours of training, support, demos, and implementations.
+I got to see a lot of great places, meet interesting people, and see problems that I was very fortunate to help solve with Autodesk software and improved processes.

-Now I am the Technical Services Manager at Prairie Machine & Parts Mfg (www.pmparts.com) a mining equipment manufacturer.
-After spending many hours there implementing their Vault they decided to give me a permanent office!
-Reporting to the VP of Sales and Engineering, I’m responsible for overseeing the engineering departments’ technical operations and technical growth.
-Primary duties include the ongoing support of both software and hardware, while improving interaction between engineering and the other departments.
+Now I am the Technical Services Manager at Prairie Machine (www.prairiemachine.com) a mining equipment manufacturer.
+I’m responsible for overseeing the companies technical operations and technical growth.
+Primary duties include the ongoing support of both software and hardware while improving the interaction between departments.
 We’re always looking to get stronger, faster, and more efficient.

 Hello, I’m Gavin, a Technical Consultant for an Autodesk VAR in Christchurch, New Zealand.
 I emigrated here from South Africa when I was 11 years old, eventually marrying a girl from the deep south (of New Zealand.)
 We have 2 child-substitutes in the form of Sphynx cats, but hope to add some human members to the family at some point too.